great-expectations/great_expectations/docs/contributing/contrib_pull_request_acceptance_checklist.rst

     * Docstring must contain a legible description of the functionality of the new Expectations.

 * Library metatada
-    * this is the information required to add an Expectation to the Public Expectation Gallery.
-We expect the contributor to fill out this section, but we will "pick up the slack" if needed.
-The module containing a new Expectation must have a comment that looks as follows:
+    * The `library_metadata` is the information required to add an Expectation to the Public Expectation Gallery.
+Contributors, please complete as much of the section as possible.
+Reviewers, please complete any remaining fields to avoid extra asks to contributors.
+Adapt the metadata example below as appropriate for the new contribution.

     .. code-block:: python